• arbor day tree planting

 Description

-The San Francisco Public Works Bureau of Urban Forestry is partnering with nonprofit organizations and local businesses to plant and maintain 3,500 new street trees in low-canopy neighborhoods impacted by extreme heat due to climate change, including Bayview-Hunters Point, the Tenderloin, Civic Center Mission neighborhoods.
+The San Francisco Public Works Bureau of Urban Forestry is partnering with residents, nonprofit organizations and local businesses to plant and maintain 3,500 new street trees in low-canopy neighborhoods, including Bayview-Hunters Point, Excelsior, Chinatown, the Tenderloin, Civic Center, Mission and portions of the South of Market neighborhoods.

-This important initiative is made possible by a $12 million federal grant awarded to San Francisco Public Works under the historic Inflation Reduction Act of 2022.
-The aim is to combat extreme heat and climate change, plant and maintain trees, create green jobs and establish climate-ready neighborhoods.
+This initiative is made possible by a grant awarded to San Francisco Public Works in 2023.
+The aim is to plant and maintain new street trees, create green jobs and establish resilient neighborhoods.

 PRESS RELEASESan Francisco Awarded $12 Million Federal Grant to Plant Thousands of New Street Trees to Fight Climate Change and Provide Green Jobs